stoplightio/docs/articles/modeling/api-operations.md

 | 204 No Content (Request successfully processed but returns not content) |                       | 403 Forbidden    |                           |
 |                                                                         |                       | 404 Not Found    |                           |

-* Be wary of using too many status codes and confusing the API user.
+* Be wary of using too many status codes and confusing the API user
 * It is good to provide an additional description of the status code in the body of the HTTP Response.
 For example:
   * Request: method `GET /pets?type=feline`
   * Response: